-- 1) These education regulations apply to the Honours Programmes of the University of Twente offered to Bachelor and Master students. - 2) The Honours programmes are extra-curricular and do hence not constitute a degree programme as described in section 7.3a of the Dutch Higher Education and Research Act. - 3) Students who participate in the excellence tracks can derive rights from the regulations as stipulated below. - 4) References in these regulations 'he', 'him' or 'his' should also be read 'she', or 'her'.
+- 1) These education regulations apply to the Honours programmes of the University of Twente offered to Bachelor and Master students. - 2) The Honours programmes are extra-curricular and do not constitute a degree programme as described in section 7.3a of the Dutch Higher Education and Research Act. - 3) Students who participate in the excellence tracks can derive rights from the regulations as stipulated below.